WaveBlocks/WaveBlocksND/doc/source/manual/performing_simulations.rst

     PlotWavepacketParametersSchema2D.py

-Plotting the wavepacket coefficients :math:`c(t)` can be done by several scripts available which emphasize different aspects.
+Plotting the wave-packet coefficients :math:`c(t)` can be done by several scripts available which emphasize different aspects.
 Usually one wants to use one of:

 ::